 - H. John Fisher, HAP Housing, landlording expert

 The type of case you have depends on how you filed it.
-Eviction (aka “summary process”) is about breach of agreement.
-This means unpaid rent or another specific violation.
+Eviction (aka "summary process") is about breach of agreement.
+Breach of agreement means unpaid rent or another specific violation.
 Note that eviction cases do not allow for damages.
 If you want the tenant to pay you back for damage above and beyond the security deposit, you must file a separate small claims case after eviction.
+A tenancy at will might also allow eviction without cause.

 You should prepare yourself for court by collecting all of your papers and evidence.
-Courts are public, so if you have time, go to court weeks before your trial to watch others go through the ringers.
-Just ask the local court when they are hearing cases and what the procedure is for visitors.
+Courts are public, so if you have time, attend a hearing before your hearing to watch how it works.
+Ask the court when they are hearing cases and what the procedure is for visitors either on zoom or in person.

 If you will be in court for the first time, ask your local landlord network for an attorney.
-Seriously, pay the money.
+Don't be penny wise, pound foolish: an attorney can save you ten thousand dollars or more.
 If you are a corporation or LLC, you must have an attorney.
 If you are a sole proprietor, you should pay for an attorney unless you are confident in your knowledge of the law, and your adherence to all of it.

 In the court room, do not lose your cool, and try not to make procedural mistakes.
 Judges rarely cut landlords any slack.
 (On the other hand, judges may cut tenants slack if they perceive the tenant is being steamrolled.)
 Remember, you initiated the action, and the judge needs to ensure fairness for the uninformed tenant.